LevanSamadashvili/NFA-REGEX/README.md

 ./run.sh
 ```

-If these don't run, just compile codes in Src with g++ and run.
+If these don't run, just compile source files in Src with g++ and run.

 ## Details
 ### First Part (Regex->NFA)
 ##### Input Format
 - You are given a regular expression, consisting of ()-braces, lowercase english letters and digits,